 This page provides information about how undergraduate and taught postgraduate students can:

-- Request a coursework deadline extension and/or defer coursework to later in the academic year
+- Request a coursework deadline extension

 - Notify the University about absence from assessment and/or teaching and learning activities

 The Revised extenuating circumstances policy for 2019/20 (PDF, 164kB) covering the circumstances below is in effect from 1 March 2020 and remains in place for the rest of the 2019/20 academic year.

 Request a coursework extension, or notify the University about absence